 Install Dialog via Google Tag Manager

 This guide deploys the Dialog widget through Google Tag Manager — a no-code path you set up entirely from GTM.
+It is for stores that are not on Shopify or Prestashop and have no frontend developer available.
+If that’s not exactly your situation, another path serves you better — check the limits below before you commit.

 When to pick this path